-Empowering lifelong self-guided skill development with Odyssey
+Empowering lifelong skill development with story-centric product design

 Skills: UX Research & Testing, Education Design, UI, Prototyping, Storytelling